jescalan/roots/readme.md

 ### Love/Hate

 Do you love and/or hate this?
 Maybe you even want to help, or suggest an improvement.
 Tell us all about it.
-Email hello@jenius.me or file an issue. <3
+Find my email and harass me or file an issue. <3